sstsimulator/sst-macro/docs/developer/developer.md

 The execute function is invoked by the `event_manager` to run the underlying event.
 There are generally two basic event types in SST-macro, which we now introduce.

+#### 4.1.1: Event Handlers<a name="subsec:eventHandlers"></a>

-\subsection{Event Handlers} In most cases, the event is represented as a message sent to an object called an `event_handler` at a specific simulation time.
+In most cases, the event is represented as a message sent to an object called an `event_handler` at a specific simulation time.
 In handling the message, the event handlers change their internal state and may cause more events by scheduling new messages at other event handlers (or scheduling messages to itself) at a future time.
 The workhorses for SST-macro are therefore classes that inherit from `event_handler`.
 The only method that must be implemented is

 ````
 void